On the Reduciblity of a Certain Type of Rank 3 Uniform Oriented Matroid by a Point: Definite and Indefinite Cycles and their Characterization

-\item We prove $(4)$.
-We consider the example in Figure~\ref{fig:Three}.
-In this example the region $R$ is a pentagon with cycle $(1526374)$ and the two standard consecutive structure $1<2<3<4; 5<6<7$ with $l=4$.
+\item We consider the example in Figure~\ref{fig:Three}.
+In this example the region $R$ is a pentagon with cycle $(1526374)$ and the $2$-standard consecutive structure $1<2<3<4; 5<6<7$ with $l=4$.
 The numbers $1,5$ appear consecutively in the cycle of $R$, however, $P_1P_5$ is not the side of the region $R$.

-\item We prove $(5)$.
-Consider the central region of a regular heptagon.
+\item Consider the central region of a regular heptagon.
 It also has cycle $(1526374)$.
 This central region is heptagon where as the region $R$ in Figure~\ref{fig:Three} is a pentagon.